johnnyd-eth/juice-docs/README.md

 yarn build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+### Hosting

-We're hosting Juice Docs on [Fleek](https://fleek.co/) with [continuous deployment](https://docs.fleek.co/hosting/site-deployment/).
+We're hosting Juice Docs on Peel's [Vercel](https://vercel.com/).
+If you have any questions, ask in the [Peel Discord](https://discord.gg/XvmfY4Hkcz).

+To minimize unecessary builds, either make a PR or push all of your commits at once.

 ### Contributing